HCoffman/hcoffman.github.io/_pages/resume.md

 {% include base_path %}

+If you would like to see this resume in a .pdf format: click [here](https://drive.google.com/file/d/15F-hsymGFM6HASOkN8agIjTwPvjxp1bG/view?usp=sharing)!

 Education
 ======
 * Earned: B.S. in Computer Science, Minor in Computer Engineering - University of California, Santa Cruz (June 2019)